Aditya-Dragon/railway-reservation-sys/README.md

 # railway-reservation-sys
-a sample railway ticket reservation system using c++
+a simple railway ticket reservation system using c++